Jaime-Analytics/Hospitality-Revenue-Guest-Behavior-Dashboard-/README.md

 ## **1. Overview**

-This project started with a simple idea: take a raw hotel booking dataset and turn it into something a real hotel manager could use, not just a pretty dashboard, but a tool that actually answers business questions.
+This project began with a simple goal: turn a raw hotel booking dataset into something a real hotel manager could use.
+Not just a dashboard — a decision‑making tool.

-I walked through the full BI workflow:
+The workflow includes:

 - Exploring and cleaning data in SQL
 - Shaping it in Power Query
 - Building a clean data model
-- Writing DAX that makes sense
+- Writing meaningful DAX
 - Designing visuals that tell a story

-The final result is a two‑page Power BI report that shows **how the hotel is performing** and **why it’s performing that way**.
+The final result is a two page Power BI report that shows **how the hotel is performing** and **why it’s performing that way**.

 ---